altocodenl/cell/readme.md

 # cell

+## Introduction

-cell is a programming system that intends to make programming **as effective as possible**.
-The purpose of cell is to empower you to create new [digital information systems and understand existing ones](https://github.com/altocodenl/todis). cell allows you to do two things:
+Cell is a programming system that intends to make programming **as effective as possible**.
+The purpose of cell is to empower you to create new [digital information systems and understand existing ones](https://github.com/altocodenl/todis).

+Cell allows you to do two things:

 1. See what is going on inside your system.
 2. Control what happens inside your system.

 Cell can be perhaps be described as [Schopenhauerian](https://en.wikipedia.org/wiki/The_World_as_Will_and_Representation), in that it only strives to give you a good *representation* of your system (what you see) and allow your *will* to freely control the system.
-In short, cell is useful because it provides you with a good way to see what's going on, and not getting in your way of changing it.
+In short, cell is useful because it provides you with 1) a good way to see what's going on, and 2) not getting in your way of changing it.

 cell is an implementation of the paradigm presented in [The Organization of Information Systems](https://github.com/altocodenl/todis).

-I'm currently recording myself building cell.
-You can check it out [the Youtube channel here](https://www.youtube.com/channel/UCEcfQSep8KzW7H2S0HBNj8g).
+I'm currently recording myself while building cell.
+You can check out [the Youtube channel here](https://www.youtube.com/channel/UCEcfQSep8KzW7H2S0HBNj8g).

 cell is four things: